bkfleet1/regex/Develop/gist-template.md

 >>> **/[a-zA-A]+/**

-By default, a quantifier matches as many instances of its quantified pattern or sub-pattern as possible, often refered to as "greedy".
+By default, a quantifier matches as many instances of its quantified pattern or sub-pattern as possible, often referred to as "greedy".
 In contrast, a "lazy" or "reluctant" quantifier matches on as few quantified pattern or sub-pattern as possible.
 Refer to the [Greedy and Lazy Match](#greedy-and-lazy-match) section for a deeper dive into these quantifiers.

 #### List of Quantifiers
 | Quantifier | Description |